Waterfall Chart in Power BI

 Sort by Field 9

-This time we sorted the data by Product Container in descending order.
+This time, we sorted the data by Product Container in descending order.

-Sort by Product Container Option 10
+Sort Waterfall Chart in Power BI by Product Container

-This time we sorted the data by Product Container in ascending order.
+This time, we sorted the data by Product Container in ascending order.

-Sort By Option in WF 11
+Sort By Option in Waterfall Chart in Power BI 11

 Explore or Breakdown the Waterfall Chart